-Target Counterattack?
+Counterattack?

-When an attack is declared, the target of an attack chooses whether to Counterattack instead of Defending.

-Counterattack - If not Destroyed by the attacker's attack, then resolve the target's Counterattack against the attacking model as if making an attack of its own.
+Counterattack - Each turn, the first time a model is selected as a target, the target may Counterattack instead of Defending against the attack.
+If not Destroyed by the attack, then the target model may make an attack of its own against the attacking model.